Exploring Twitter API and Data Using Tweepy, Pandas and Matplotlib. — Part 1

 Some other important things to note are:

-returns a list of dictionary like objects containing a lots of attributes for a tweet such as the tweet itself, when it was created, the name of the user who sent the tweet, how many followers the user has etc. A list of some of the attributes and a brief description can be found in this tutorial.- The search parameter
+1. api.search returns a list of dictionary like objects containing a lots of attributes for a tweet such as the tweet itself, when it was created, the name of the user who sent the tweet, how many followers the user has etc. A list of some of the attributes and a brief description can be found in this tutorial.

-parameter ensures that we retrieve full text of each tweet not the preview along with a url.
-Leaving this out gets you a short version of the tweet followed by ellipses (…) and a url to the tweet. tweet_details[‘created’] = tweet.created_at.strftime(“%d-%b-%Y”)
+3. The tweet_mode=extended parameter ensures that we retrieve full text of each tweet not the preview along with a url.
+Leaving this out gets you a short version of the tweet followed by ellipses (…) and a url to the tweet.

-: The object returned when tweet.created_at is retrieved is a datetime object.
+4. tweet_details[‘created’] = tweet.created_at.strftime(“%d-%b-%Y”): The object returned when tweet.created_at is retrieved is a datetime object.
 However since I was first storing my tweets in a json file, I had to convert it to a text format.
-That is why the.strftime("%d-%b-Y")
+That is why the .strftime("%d-%b-Y") function is called.

 if __name__ == "__main__":